 Amazon Associates Program

 Go to our website: www.uurocklandny.org and scroll down and to the right.
 When you see the Amazon icon, click on it and complete your order as usual.
 VOILA!
 I know it’s easy because I did it!
 This costs you nothing additional but UUCR gets credit back totally 4% of your purchase.
-(If you are not seeing the Amazon icon please disable your pop-up blocker.)
+(If you are not seeing the Amazon icon please disable your ad blocking software.)
 Tell your family – tell your friends.